For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 What We Don’t Like

-- The thick material might sometimes interfere with ventilation.
+- Thick material might sometimes interfere with ventilation.

 Summary